dimitry-co/CHIP-8-Emulator/README.md

 ## Running

 You need to provide the path to a ROM file as an argument.
-A collection of CHIP-8 games is provided in the `roms` directory (sourced [Zophar's Domain](https://www.zophar.net/pdroms/chip8/chip-8-games-pack.html)).
+A collection of CHIP-8 games is provided in the `roms` directory (sourced from [Zophar's Domain](https://www.zophar.net/pdroms/chip8/chip-8-games-pack.html)).

 For example, to play PONG:
 ```sh